esnet/gdg/website/content/docs/templating/description.md

 As part of the installation you will have access to gdg-generate.

-{{< callout note >}}--config and --template-config are optional parameters.  gdg-generate will fallback on defaults if none are specified
+{{< callout note >}}--config, --template-config, and -t are optional parameters.  gdg-generate will fallback on defaults if none are specified.
+If -t is not provided, all templates will be processed
  {{< /callout >}}

 ```sh